writethedocs/www/docs/organizer-guide/meetups/starting.rst

 Start to ask companies you're close to: it could be your company, your friends' companies, etc.

 If it's not working, contact other tech companies in your town.
 Job boards, tech conferences websites, and other tech meetups are also a good way to start.
-If you're going to tech conferences, go to sponsors booth and ask them if they would be interested in sponsoring your meetup.
+If you're going to tech conferences, go to sponsor booths and ask them if they would be interested in sponsoring your meetup.

 It's easier to know someone inside the company you want to contact.
 If you don't know anyone, you can use this email template: